Syntax and Semantics of Cedille: Proof of Theorem

-\begin{lemma}[Type substitution and interpretation] \begin{itemize} \item $\interp{T}_{\sigma,\rho[X\mapsto\interp{T'}_{\sigma,\rho}]} = \interp{[T'/X]T}_{\sigma,\rho}$ \item $\interp{\kappa}_{\sigma,\rho[X\mapsto\interp{T'}_{\sigma,\rho}]} = \interp{[T'/X]\kappa}_{\sigma,\rho}$ \end{itemize} \end{lemma}
+\begin{lemma}[Type substitution and interpretation] \ \\ \begin{itemize} \item $\interp{T}_{\sigma,\rho[X\mapsto\interp{T'}_{\sigma,\rho}]} = \interp{[T'/X]T}_{\sigma,\rho}$ \item $\interp{\kappa}_{\sigma,\rho[X\mapsto\interp{T'}_{\sigma,\rho}]} = \interp{[T'/X]\kappa}_{\sigma,\rho}$ \end{itemize} \end{lemma}

-\begin{lemma} If $T \leadsto^*_{\beta} T'$ and $\interp{T}_{\sigma,\rho}$ is defined, then $\interp{T'}_{\sigma,\rho}$ is also defined and equals $\interp{T}_{\sigma,\rho}$. \end{lemma} \begin{proof} This follows by induction on the reduction derivation, making use of the previous substitution lemmas. \end{proof}
+\begin{lemma} If $T \leadstocs T'$ and $\interp{T}_{\sigma,\rho}$ is defined, then $\interp{T'}_{\sigma,\rho}$ is also defined and equals $\interp{T}_{\sigma,\rho}$. \end{lemma} \begin{proof} This follows by induction on the reduction derivation, making use of the previous substitution lemmas. \end{proof}

 \begin{proof}[Soundness (Theorem~\ref{thm:snd})] The following proof is adapted from~\cite{stump17}.
-It proceeds by mutual induction on the assumed typing, kinding, or superkinding derivation, for each part of the lemma.
+It proceeds by mutual induction on the assumed typing, kinding, or kind formation derivation, for each part of the lemma.
 We prove the parts successively.